Posázaví – The Lands of the Sázava

 Learning More and Paying a Visit

-This entry has really only scratched the tip of the proverbial iceberg regarding the Posázaví region.
-If you wish to know more and possibly plan a visit of your own, these two sites will be a good start:
+This entry has only scratched the surface of the Posázaví region.
+If you’d like to learn more or plan a visit of your own, this link will take you to the official Posázaví website, which offers a wealth of information about the region—both touristic and practical.